-The following items should be submitted for the design, fabrication and operation of an offtake system for transferring produced hydrocarbons to a transport vessel:
+The following items for the design, fabrication and operation of an offtake system for transferring produced hydrocarbons to a transport vessel:

 - 1. General description.

 - 2. Design criteria.

 - 3. Listing of other agencies, governments or classification societies providing certification(s).

 Subsea Systems